 The 7 players Barcelona signed along with Ronaldo – & how they fared

 The Catalan club had lost the services of club legend Johan Cruyff after eight years in charge.
-Highly regarded English manager Bobby Robson was the new man in the managerial hot seat, and he brought with him a Brazilian teenage sensation: Ronaldo Nazario.
+Highly regarded English manager Bobby Robson was the new man in the managerial hot seat, and he recommended the Brazilian teen sensation to the Barca club hierarchy.

-In Robson’s 2009 film, ‘The new Sir Bobby Robson: More Than a Manager,’ the late great said: “The president [at Barcelona] said to me, ‘We need bums on seats, we need a top-class striker, do you know where there is one?’
+In 2009, Robson said: “The president [at Barcelona] said to me, ‘We need bums on seats, we need a top-class striker, do you know where there is one?’
 I said, ‘Yes, I know there’s a young kid at PSV that I like very much.
 I think he’s terrific, but he’s a risk.'”

 The risk paid off.
 At just 19, Ronaldo made the £20million fee paid to secure his signature from PSV Eindhoven look like peanuts.
 In his short stay in Catalonia, the forward registered 47 goals in just 49 appearances.

-He was Barcelona’s superstar – the main player who ensured Barca remained successful in what many predicted would be a tough transitional period following Cruyff’s departure.
+Ronaldo was Barcelona’s superstar – the player who ensured Barca remained successful in what many predicted would be a tough transitional period following Cruyff’s departure.
 But how did Barcelona’s other 1996 signings fare?

 It was Cruyff who persuaded Blanc to join the Catalans.
 It’s perhaps no surprise his stay at the club lasted just one year after the Dutch coach was sacked on the day he convinced the French defender to sign.